Alexandru-Bulai/website-project/README.md

 1. **Central GIF Animation**: A captivating central GIF animation that engages visitors, showcasing the lively and caring nature of the Pet Care company's services.
 2. **Interactive Elements**: Utilizes JavaScript to add interactivity to the website, including dynamic content loading and interactive UI components.
 3. **Tailwind CSS**: Employs Tailwind CSS for styling, taking advantage of its utility-first approach to build custom designs quickly without leaving the HTML.
-4. **Accessibility and SEO**: Implements best practices for accessibility and SEO, ensuring the website is accessible to as wide an audience as possible and ranks well on search engines.
+4. **Accessibility and SEO**: Implements best practices for accessibility(`SEO score: 77`) and SEO (`SEO score: 92`), ensuring the website is accessible to as wide an audience as possible and ranks well on search engines.

 ## Technologies Used